 Spanish Primary School Literacy Promoter

-Peace Corps Dominican Republic is currently the only Peace Corps program with a program focused on Spanish literacy.
-Spanish Primary School Literacy Promoter Volunteers provide critical support to enhance Spanish literacy rates within the Dominican education system.
-Volunteers work in Spanish to support childhood literacy in the native language of the Dominican Republic.
-By strengthening childhood literacy programs, Volunteers strive to decrease the number of children who are over-age for their grade, repeat grades, or who drop out of school.
-The work of Volunteers and their Dominican counterparts helps to lay a foundation for students' lifelong learning and supports communities’ development priorities through access to quality education, effective reading and writing skills.
+Peace Corps Dominican Republic is the only Peace Corps program focusing on literacy in Spanish.
+According to the World Bank Group and Global Information Technology Reports, the quality of education in the Dominican Republic is consistently ranked as one of the poorest globally.
+Spanish Primary School Literacy Promoters provide critical support to address challenges within the Dominican education system.
+Volunteers work alongside Dominican teachers in Spanish to support childhood literacy in the native language of the Dominican Republic.
+By strengthening childhood literacy programs, Volunteers and their counterparts collaborate to decrease the number of children who are over-age for their grade, repeat grades, or who drop out of school.
+The work of Volunteers and counterparts helps to lay a foundation for lifelong learning and supports communities’ development opportunities through access to quality education, effective reading and writing skills.

-Volunteers' primary assignment is to serve as a resource to school staff (including the principal, teachers, librarian, counselor, and/or academic coordinator), students, and families.
-Specifically, Volunteers work with teachers to integrate innovative teaching practices into the classroom. by using tailored teaching techniques and tools, counterpart teachers and Volunteers work with students to improve their reading skills, and with families to strengthen their involvement in literacy education.
-Volunteers' work involves modeling and/or co-teaching literacy strategies, improving classroom management skills, sharing basic teaching practices, developing teaching materials, tutoring students, involving families in literacy, and promoting a culture of reading.
+The Volunteer’s primary assignment will be to serve as a resource for school staff (including the principal, teachers, librarian, counselor, and/or academic coordinator), students and families.
+Specifically, Volunteers will work with teachers to integrate innovative teaching practices into the classroom, with students to improve their reading skills, and with families to strengthen their involvement in literacy education.
+Work will involve modeling and/or co-teaching literacy strategies, improving classroom management skills, sharing basic teaching practices, developing teaching materials, tutoring students, involving families in literacy, and promoting a culture of reading.

-Volunteers work in communities with a high need for literacy promotion, and that have expressed interest in collaborating on this initiative.
-There, the Volunteers support the Ministry of Education and school counterparts in achieving their goal of having students reading and writing before the third grade.
+Volunteers will work in communities with a high need for literacy promotion, who have also expressed interest in collaborating on this initiative.
+Volunteers will support the Ministry of Education in achieving its goal of having students reading and writing well by third grade.

-Due to the COVID-19 pandemic, Spanish Primary Literacy Promoters are needed more than ever in public schools as most students did not attend any in-person learning from March 2020-August 2021.
-During the 2020-2021 school year, virtual education was available at the national level but not all students had access to the educational programming.
-In addition, not all students are able to learn to read or write through virtual programming.
-It is expected that most students have fallen behind and will require extra literacy support to catch up.
+The collaboration between school staff and Spanish Primary Literacy Promoters is needed more than ever in public schools as most students did not attend any in person learning from March 2020-Aug.
+2021.
+During the 2020-2021 school year virtual education was available on a national level but wasn’t successful with students learning to read.
+It is expected that most students have fallen behind and will require extra support to catch up.